 Ohio’s climate is well-suited for growing cold-season vegetables—onions are on the list.
-Whether from seeds sowed directly into the garden or seedlings to be transplanted, spring time is best for growing most onion varieties.
+Whether you are growing them from seeds sowed directly into the garden or from transplanted seedlings, springtime is best for growing most onion varieties.

 Onions are biennials—they produce seeds in their second year.
 Bulbs typically have green, brown, red, or yellow skins.
 They are round, flat, or elongated.
 Green onions (scallions) are harvested when they are small and immature.

 Onions are grown in U.S. Department of Plant Hardiness Zones 3 to 9.
 Short-day and intermediate types are recommended for Ohio’s zones of 5 and 6; plant them before the long, hot days of summer.
 You can grow a variety of onions—depending on your garden’s soil pH, temperature, and location.